swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 definition is used in the defining module, say in an `@inlinable function?)

 Most notably, default argument expressions are implicitly `@_alwaysEmitIntoClient`, which means that adding a default argument to a function which did not have one previously does not break ABI.

 ## `@_borrowed`

-## `@_cdecl`
+## `@_cdecl("cName")`

 Similar to `@_silgen_name` but uses the C calling convention.

 This attribute doesn't have very well-defined semantics.

-Type bridging is not done, so the parameter and return types should correspond directly to types accessible in C.
-In most cases, it is preferable to define a static method on an `@objc` class instead of using `@_cdecl`.
+Type bridging is not done, so the parameter and return types should correspond directly to types accessible in C. In most cases, it is preferable to define a static method on an `@objc` class instead of using `@_cdecl`.

 For potential ideas on stabilization, see
 [Formalizing `@cdecl`](https://forums.swift.org/t/formalizing-cdecl/40677).

 ## `@_disfavoredOverload`

-Marks a declaration that the type checker should try to avoid using.
+Marks an overload that the type checker should try to avoid using.
 When the expression type checker is considering overloads, it will prefer a solution with fewer `@_disfavoredOverload` declarations over one with more of them.